This blog post was originally posted on ComfyGirlWithCurls.com November 2021.

 Final Thoughts on the Past 5 Years Blogging

-So it has been quite the journey, and at the time of posting this, 6 years is right around the corner.
+So it has been quite the journey, full of learnings, full of mistakes.
+And at the time of posting this, 6 years is right around the corner.

 And honestly depending on how I feel on any particular day, sometimes I’m like “oh it’s already been five years” and at other times I’m like “wow it has been a long five years”, but overall I’m honestly so proud of how far I have come.

 And I’m so excited to see where the next five years take me.